 Domestic cup competitions run by UEFA members provide opportunities for clubs in all tiers of football to compete against each other.
 They are an extremely important part of the club football landscape and in many cases predate domestic leagues.
-The majority of national association cups\ (31) involve only single-legged ties, but a significant number (19) start with single-legged ties before progressing to two-legged quarter- and/or semi-finals.
+The majority of national association cups (31\) involve only single-legged ties, but a significant number (19) start with single-legged ties before progressing to two-legged quarter and/or semi-finals.
 Only San Marino plays two-legged ties throughout the competition.
-Finland, Kazakhstan, Russia and Sweden run a group stage during their cup competitions followed by a single-legged knockout phase.
+Finland, Kazakhstan, Russia and Sweden run a group stage during their cup competition followed by a single-legged knockout phase.

-Late entry in some domestic cups for participants in UEFA competitions
+Late entry in some domestic cups for UEFA competition participants